-- Bachelor's degree from an accredited university with a minimum GPA of 3.00; - International students should score at least 575 on the TOEFL; - Minimum of three years of work experience in a managerial or professional capacity with or without direct supervisory experience; - The applicant will submit an affidavit from a senior executive stipulating to the applicant's management or professional work experience; - The applicant will also submit three letters of recommendation, at least one of which should come from a different senior executive within the applicant's organization; - Completed online application.
+- Bachelor's degree from an accredited university with a minimum GPA of 3.00; - International students should score at least 575 on the TOEFL; - Students with 0-3 years of work experience may be admitted to the program and will be required to take HAD 581 to meet the Applied Professional Experience requirement; admitted students with 3 or more years of work experience will complete HAD 580 or HAD 582 as their Applied Professional Experience; - The applicant will also submit three letters of recommendation.
+If the applicant has three years of management experience, at least one of the letters should come from a different senior executive within the applicant's organization or prior organization of employment; - Resumé; - Background check disclosure form; - Background check authorization form; - Completed online application.